Stable formulas in ordered structures

 Suppose $X$ is a definable subset of $\monsterset^x$.
-For $a \in M^x$, the {\bf local dimension} at $a$ of $X$ is defined as where the ``$\dim(U\cap X)$" refers to the o-minimal dimension and ``open" refers to being open in the topology generated by open boxes defined by the ordering (here and in the rest of this paper an open box is just the Cartesian product of open intervals - similarly for a closed box).
-The {\bf essence} of $X$ is the set $\ess(X)=\{ a\in X \mid \dim_a(X) = \dim X \}$.
-Suppose $E$ is an equationally definable subset of $M^x$ with $X \subseteq E$.
-The {\bf essential interior} of $X$ in $E$ is the set
+For $a \in \monsterset^x$, the {\bf local dimension} at $a$ of $X$ is defined as where the ``$\dim(U\cap X)$'' refers to the o-minimal dimension and ``open'' refers to being open in the topology generated by open boxes defined by the ordering (here and in the rest of this paper an open box is just the Cartesian product of open intervals - similarly for a closed box).
+Suppose $E$ is an order-free definable subset of $\monsterset^x$ with nonempty $X \subseteq E$.
+As usual, the {\it closure} $\mathrm{cl}_E(X)$ of $X$ is the smallest closed subsets in $E$ containing $X$, the {\it interior} $\mathrm{int}_E(X)$ of $X$ in $E$ is the largest open subset of $E$ that $X$ contains, and the {\it boundary} $\mathrm{bd}_E(X)$is defined as $\mathrm{cl}_E(X)\setminus \mathrm{int}_E(X)$.
+The {\bf essence} of $X$ in $E$ is the set The {\bf essential interior} of $X$ in $E$ is the set